Cavoodles & Labradoodles. The Basics.

 - Comes in multiple different colours and can even have multi-coloured markings.

 - Easy to train.
 Cavoodles are the easiest ‘oodle’ to train.
-They pick up commands easily and are very intelligent.
+These dog breeds pick up commands easily and are very intelligent.

 What to Look Out for